munificent/craftinginterpreters/book/strings.md

 ## Strings

 OK, our VM can now represent string values.
-We're ready to actually add strings to the language itself.
+It's time to add strings to the language itself.
 As usual, we begin in the front end.
 The lexer already tokenizes string literals, so it's the parser's turn:

 ^code table-string (1 before, 1 after)